Nette Documentation Preview

 ------------------------------------------------------------

 Creates a directory if it does not exist, including parent directories.
-Throws an exception `Nette\IOException` on error occurred.
+Throws a `Nette\IOException` on error.

 ```php